 Victoria’s marine and coastal environments are special and unique places that support a range of activities, and provide significant social, economic and environmental benefits.
 Victoria has some of the best managed coastline in Australia, which has been enabled through the Coastal Management Act 1995.
 There is a need however to improve and enhance our management and oversight arrangements to tackle ongoing challenges such as population growth, impacts from climate change and ageing infrastructure and put a much greater focus on our marine environment.

-To do so, the Victorian Government is delivering on its commitment to develop a new Marine and Coastal Act, policy reforms and improved management arrangements.
+To do so, the Andrews Labor Government is delivering on its commitment to establish a new Marine and Coastal Act, policy reforms and improved management arrangements.

 Useful background information: